debarko/cowin-slot-booking-app/README.md

 # How does this work?
-It takes the phone number which is should be same as Cowin Website.⋅⋅ That same number sim card needs to be installed on your phone as well⋅⋅ It will try to auto login as soon as session expires by reading OTP from SMS⋅⋅
+It takes the phone number which is should be same as Cowin Website.
+That same number sim card needs to be installed on your phone as well It will try to auto login as soon as session expires by reading OTP from SMS

 # Data Security